rytrix/pwm-rust/README.md

 CLI has problems with names with spaces (escape characters? quotes?)

-Problem with saving in the gui (in sway/wlroots)
+Problem with clipboard in the gui (in sway/wlroots)

 importing csv freezes gui